olaviinha/FinnStonks/README.md

 **7. Click on the last column to toggle between:**
   - price chart from purchase date to latest.
 (Default)
   - price chart from 3 days ago to latest.
+(You can set this as default in settings)
   - price changed *per day from previous day* for the last 3 days, change in percentage.
   - price changed *per day from previous day* for the last 3 days, change in euros.